 The monastery was built in the 17th century.
 It was active for many years, but today it serves mainly as a chapel.
 The whitewashed walls of the monastery stand out against the deep blue of the sea.

 Getting to Vlacherna Monastery is easy.
 It is only about 4 kilometers from Corfu Town.
-You can reach it by car, bus, or even on foot if you enjoy walking.
+Visitors can reach it by car, bus, or even on foot if you enjoy walking.
 There is parking nearby, close to the causeway.
 From there, it’s a short stroll to the islet.